-Most of us don’t need to wear morningwear very often – there are only so many grand weddings and race days one man can go to – so it makes sense to hire it as and when you need to.
-Plus, for weddings, there’s a good chance you’ll need to match your suit with others.
+Most of us don’t need to wear morningwear very often, so it makes sense to hire it as and when you need to.
+For weddings, there’s a good chance you’ll need to match your suit with others, which is booking an appointment with your fellow groomsmen is the way to go.

 The obvious answer here is weddings, and only really if you’re one of the groomsmen.
 You might also need to wear morningwear for a day at the races, especially if you’re in an exclusive enclosure.